Huegoxaga/notes/finance/related-concepts.md

   - It is an area where marginal benefit is still greater than marginal cost
   - Customers could purchase more goods but give up because of the higher price
 - Price discrimination model is can be used to capture more profits by selling at a higher price to those who are willing to pay more, and selling at a lower price to those who will only buy if the price is lower
-  - Through price discrimination the consumer surplus is reduced and so is the deadweight
+  - Through price discrimination the consumer surplus is reduced and so is the deadweight, the producer surplus is increased due to higher sales
   - Perfect price discrimination is an extreme case in theory, if it were possible for the supplier to charge each consumer the maximum they're willing to pay for each unit, there would be no deadweight loss because a monopolist would produce the same quantity as under perfect competition, there would also be no consumer surplus as all the surplus would be captured by the monopolist
   - Conditions for price discrimination to work:
     - The seller must face a downward sloping demand curve